-As detailed in the section headed "History and Reorganisation" in the Prospectus, the disposals of subsidiaries mentioned in Section C Notes 29(c) and 29(d) are carried out for the purpose to rationalise the Group's structure prior to the listing of the Company's shares on the Stock Exchange.
+As detailed in the section headed "History and Reorganisation" in the Document, the disposals of subsidiaries mentioned in Section C Notes 29(c) and 29(d) are carried out for the purpose to rationalise the Group's structure.
 In addition, the directors of the Company consider the businesses carried out by the subsidiaries disposed of are insignificant to the Group's business, and do not constitute as a separate major line of business or geographical area of operations, both individually and in aggregate.
 Accordingly, the disposals of these subsidiaries are not regarded as discontinued operations during the Track Record Period.